nickg/nvc/README.md

 ### Vendor Libraries

-NVC provides scripts to compile the simulation libraries of common FPGA vendors.
+NVC provides scripts to compile popular verification frameworks and the simulation libraries of common FPGA vendors.

+* For [OSVVM](https://osvvm.org/) use `nvc --install osvvm`
+* For [UVVM](https://www.uvvm.org/) use `nvc --install uvvm`
 * For Xilinx ISE use `./tools/build-xilinx-ise.rb`
 * For Xilinx Vivado use `./tools/build-xilinx-vivado.rb`
 * For Altera Quartus use `./tools/build-altera.rb`